Ryex/pyitect/README.md

     "FooPlugin:1.0 || 2.5.1" // either 1.0.x or 2.5.1
     "FooPlugin:1.0 || 2.3.3 - 3.1.0 || >=4.3 <5.2.6-pre25" // get real complicated, cause you know, you might need it.

-pyitect uses `parse_version` from the `pkg_resources` module (part of setuptools) to turn version strings into tuples that are then compaired lexagraphicaly so any version string system that works with setuptools works here
+pyitect uses `parse_version` from the `pkg_resources` module (part of setuptools) to turn version strings into tuples that are then compared lexagraphicaly so any version string system that works with setuptools works here

 learn more from the [parse_version docs](https://pythonhosted.org/setuptools/pkg_resources.html#id33)

-<a id="access"></a>Letting plugins access consumed Components
+<a id="letting-plugins-access-consumed-components"></a>Letting plugins access consumed Components
 ------------------------------------------

-inside your plugin files you need to get acess to your consumed components right? heres how you do it
+inside your plugin files you need to get access to your consumed components right? here's how you do it

     #file.py
     from PyitectConsumes import foo